rudra-5/RALGO-AI/commands.md

 + `.c p GBPJPY 1d`

+### Comparing Price Actions
-### Compare 2 asset's price actions on a single chart
+Compare price actions of 2 asset's price actions on a single chart

 Command: `.c compare {asset1} {asset2}`

 Aliases: `.c comp`, `.c co`

 Optional Parameters:
 + Period: Should be greater than 1d.
 [Default: 3mo]

 Example:
 + `.c co AAPL NVDA`
 + `.c co BTC-USD ETH-USD`
 + `.c co EURUSD GBPUSD`

-Note: you can only compare same type of assets
+Note: you can only compare same type of asset, for example: you can only compare a stock to another stock, crypto to another crypto and forex to another forex